 A clinical trial is a research study involving human subjects.
 They are performed to show whether a drug is safe and effective for a particular diagnosis when prior approved treatment options are either not working or yield unwanted side effects.

 Clinical trials differ from routine medical care because they have a specific goal to determine the effectiveness of the study medication.
-They are carried out under very strict protocols designed to determine the effectiveness of the medication.
+They are carried out under very strict protocols designed to determine the effectiveness of the drug.
 Study participant’s relationship with the clinical trial doctors may be different than that of a primary care doctor.
 Primary care doctors have the flexibility to do whatever they think is in the patient’s best interest to promote health.
 Clinical trial doctors must follow the protocols designed by the pharmaceutical company (known as the “sponsor”).

 If you choose to volunteer for a clinical trial, you will be provided a full explanation of the study including required tests and procedures, visits that you have to attend, as well as potential risks and benefits of the study.

 If you agree to participate in the study, you will always be able to stop participating at any time.
 While in the study, you will only be asked to complete the visits and procedures that were specified in the beginning.

 The initial appointment is called a prescreening visit.
 At the prescreening visit, the patient meets with our board-certified psychiatrist to complete a psychiatric evaluation and decide if they qualify for one of our clinical trials.
 Medical records will need to be accessed either before or after the visit to confirm all diagnoses and medications in which they are prescribed.
 This prescreening only takes about 30 minutes and patients will not be compensated for this initial visit.